Here are 10 financial resolutions that everyone should have on their list:

 9. Plan for the Unexpected

 No matter how well you plan in advance or how great things are going, bad things can happen.
 Set up an emergency fund for those events that can, but hopefully won’t happen.
 Financial planners recommend that emergency funds should typically have three to six months of living expenses.
 A few important reasons why you should have an emergency fund is in case of job loss, medical bills, and home or auto repairs.
 Plan for the unexpected by clicking here.

 10. Stay “Cyber” Smart

-We constantly hear and read about password security, public WiFi, checking grammar, not clicking on links you don’ trust, phishing emails, trusting your intuition, ATM tampering, spoofed phone calls, SMShing, vishing, etc. The list goes on and on.
-Unfortunately, it’s a world we live in and guarding your finances is something we must do everyday.
-Be vigilant, always and remember to check out our Cyber Security blog for useful tips and information.
+We constantly hear and read about password security, public WiFi, checking grammar, not clicking on links you do not trust, phishing emails, trusting your intuition, ATM tampering, spoofed phone calls, SMShing, vishing, etc. The list goes on and on.
+Unfortunately, it’s a world we live in, and guarding our finances is something we must do every day.
+Be vigilant, always, and remember to check out our Cyber Security blog for useful tips and information.